 Replacing your OEM headlight bulbs to a more powerful halogen will provide you with far better visibility for night driving.
 Replacing halogen headlight bulbs is a straight forward task and you can transform your car with the xenon white look.

-The best LED headlights are the Philips Diamond X-treme Vision, which is available as a H4 and H7 bulb that is proven to produce 130% more brightness than halogens.
+The best headlights bulbs are the Philips Diamond X-treme Vision, which are available as a H4 and H7 bulb, which are proven to produce 130% more brightness.

 Table of Contents

 - 1 Best Headlight Bulbs For Night Driving